Town Of Scotia

 Perfect weather.
 Beautiful scenery.
 Attractive architecture.
 Historic charm.
 Structures built to stand the test of time.
 These are just a few of the attributes of the town of Scotia.
 Located in the heart of California Redwood Country, Scotia was developed starting in 1880s, and for more than a century was maintained as a true company town.
 The entire town was developed and built by The Pacific Lumber Company, with residences occupied by its employees.
 The sawmills, commercial, and community structures were also built by PALCO, creating a long-term, self-sufficient community.

-The Town of Scotia Company now owns the residential and commercial structures, while the sawmill is owned and operated by Humboldt Redwood Company.
-The Scotia Community Services District is the governing body in town, owning and managing community assets such as the water and wastewater treatment plants, and parks and recreational facilities, such as Fireman’s Park, and the baseball and soccer fields.
-The SCSD is governed by a 5-member Board of Directors elected locally by Residents.
+The Scotia Community Services District provides water and sewer services in town as well as owns and manages community assets such as the Winema Theater, Scotia Museum and parks and recreational facilities, including Fireman’s Park, and the baseball and soccer fields.
+The Scotia CSD is governed by a 5-member Board of Directors elected locally by residents.

 For information on current and former topics of interest to Scotia, check the News Page from time to time for reports, press releases, Scotia feed back, surveys, and announcements.